Pattersent History, Family Crest & Coats of Arms

-Notable amongst the Clan from early times was John Paterson (1604-1679), Bishop of Ross; John Paterson (1632-1708), the last Archbishop of Glasgow, Bishop of Galloway
+Notable amongst the Clan from early times was John Paterson (1604-1679), Bishop of Ross; John Paterson (1632-1708), the last Archbishop of Glasgow, Bishop of Galloway, Bishop of Edinburgh; and William Pattison (1706-1727), an English poet.

-Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
-Another 68 words (5 lines of text) are included under the topic Early Pattersent Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Pattersent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pattersent family to Ireland

 Some of the Pattersent family moved to Ireland, but this topic is not covered in this excerpt.

 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.